-What is the Self-assessment threshold change?
+What is the Self-assessment threshold?

-When does the change come into force?
+When did the change come into force?

 What happens if I no longer earn more than the threshold?

-If you submit a tax return for 2022-23 that shows you earned between £100,000 and £150,000 via PAYE, in most cases HMRC will send you a Self-assessment exit letter.
+In most cases HMRC will send you a Self-assessment exit letter.

 Are there exceptions?